ForestAdmin/documentation/how-tos/maintain/upgrade-notes-rails/upgrade-to-v4.md

 ## Important Notice

-### Liana logout
+### Agent logout

 A consequence of the new session token format is:

 {% hint style="warning" %}
-Once a liana v4 deployed, **all users of your project will be automatically logged out** and be forced to re-authenticate to generate a newly formatted token. ​
+Once an agent v4 deployed, **all users of your project will be automatically logged out** and be forced to re-authenticate to generate a newly formatted token. ​
 {% endhint %}

 ### Changelogs